GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab4-guide/README.md

 4.3	The following is the Self Healing processes

     a.
 A backup turned to Primary
     b.
-GSC was re-launched by gs-agent
+GSC was re-launched by GSA
     c.
 New backup partition was provisioned

 ![Screenshot](./Pictures/Picture14.png)